A woman with shoulder-length blonde hair wearing a black blazer and a white top, standing in front of a beige textured wall.

 My Methodology

-The cross-cultural piece matters because most of my clients are operating in or across borders, where the rules of leadership are not the same as elsewhere.
-Fifteen years here shapes how I read context and how I help clients build bicultural fluency on purpose.
+The cross-cultural piece matters because most of my clients are operating across borders, where the rules of leadership are variable and complex.
+Fifteen years of living in different cultures shapes how I read context and how I help clients build bicultural fluency on purpose.

 My work overlaps with mental health territory in the sense that we attend to wellbeing, sustainability, and the inner conditions of leadership.
+Our work together can be quite deep and profound and can touch on a lot of points that clients have not examined.
 I am not a therapist.
 When mental health support is the right level of care, I will say so and help you find it.

 Communities and Partnerships